Jarvis Lynch

-Major General Jarvis D. Lynch Jr., USMC, (born February 17, 1933) retired in 1991 as the commanding general, Marine Corps Recruit Depot/commanding general, Eastern Recruiting Region, Parris Island, South Carolina.
+Jarvis D. Lynch Jr., USMC, (born February 17, 1933) is a Major General that served in the Vietnam War.
+He retired in 1991 when he was the commanding general of the Marine Corps Recruit Depot out of Parris Island, South Carolina.

 Early years

 A native of Glassboro, New Jersey, Lynch graduated from Glassboro High School in 1951.

 Military career

-He received his B.S. degree from the U.S. Naval Academy in June 1956, and was commissioned a second lieutenant in the Marine Corps.
+He received his B.S. degree from the United States Naval Academy in June 1956, and was commissioned a second lieutenant in the Marine Corps.
 He also holds an M.S. degree in management technology from American University, conferred in 1973.

-Upon completion of The Basic School, Quantico, Virginia., in March 1957, he was assigned to the 1st Battalion, 4th Marines in Hawaii.
+Upon completion of The Basic School, Quantico, Virginia, in March 1957, he was assigned to the 1st Battalion, 4th Marines in Hawaii.
 While there, he was promoted to first lieutenant in December 1957.
 Transferred to Los Angeles, California, in May 1959, he was assigned to the Officer Selection Team as the assistant officer selection officer until May 1962.
 He was promoted to captain in October 1961.
 Lynch transferred overseas in July 1962, where he served for a year as an assistant operations officer, 3rd Marine Division, on Okinawa.
 On his return to the states in August 1963, he served for two years as the senior tactics instructor and chief instructor of the 2d Infantry Training Regiment, Camp Pendleton, California.
 During July 1965, he returned to the United States Naval Academy as an instructor and company officer.
 While at Annapolis, he was promoted to major in October 1966.

 From August 1967 until June 1968, he attended the Marine Corps Command and Staff College at Quantico, graduating as an honor graduate.
 He was transferred to South Vietnam for duty as the operations officer of 2nd Battalion, 26th Marines (also Battalion Landing Team 2/26) and later with Special Landing Force Alpha.
 Ordered to Headquarters Marine Corps, Washington, D.C., in August 1969, Lynch served as a plans officer in the Plans and Programs Branch, G-3 Division.